maxpatiiuk/dotfiles/README.md

  * Specify 6

 Other tasks:
- * Backup the private keys in `~/.ssh`
- * Backup Google Chrome custom flags along with Stylebot and Tampermonkey's settings
+ * Backup Google Chrome custom flags along with Stylebot's and Tampermonkey's settings
  * Terminal's custom key bindings
  * Backup files not in git (Downloads, Desktop, ~/, etc)
  * Check that checked out repositories have clean trees, no unpushed commits and no stashed code.
 Also check files ignored by Git
+ * Check the content of docker containers
+ * Identify local files with no clound backup